haxsaw/hikaru/docs/hikaru-base.rst

 and their location in the model that satisfy the query arguments to the method.

-The simplest use of this method is to supply a name to find; in this case, ``find_by_name()`` will return every attribute called name wherever it is in the model.
+The simplest use of this method is to supply a name to find; in this case, ``find_by_name()`` will return every attribute called 'name' wherever it is in the model.
 For example, here is the result when querying for the 'name' attribute against a Pod (p) in one of Hikaru's test
 cases: